-Starting in 2017, the Technical Evaluation Reference Group has been taking a close look at the implementation, effectiveness and impact of Global Fund-supported programs in eight selected countries: Cambodia, the Democratic Republic of Congo, Guatemala, Mozambique, Myanmar, Senegal, Sudan and Uganda.
-These in-depth, country-level prospective evaluations utilized a variety of methods to generate ongoing evidence on program implementation to inform stakeholders and accelerate meeting the strategic objectives of the Global Fund Strategy 2017-2022.
+Starting in 2017, the Technical Evaluation Reference Group (TERG) has been taking a close look at the implementation, effectiveness and impact of Global Fund-supported programs in eight selected countries: Cambodia, the Democratic Republic of Congo, Guatemala, Mozambique, Myanmar, Senegal, Sudan and Uganda.
+These in-depth, country-level prospective evaluations used a variety of methods to generate ongoing evidence on program implementation to inform stakeholders and accelerate meeting the strategic objectives of the Global Fund Strategy 2017-2022.

 The Synthesis Reports from 2018 and 2019 focus on the funding request and grant-making processes and the Global Fund business model.
 The 2020 Synthesis Report includes “deep dives” on specific issues for each country.
 Finally, the 2021 Synthesis Report, building on previous reports, examined the full grant cycle, through the lens of equity, RSSH and sustainability.
 The TERG Position Paper for the 2021 PCE Synthesis Report and the Secretariat Management Response to this report are available for download, as well as the four PCE Synthesis Reports.

 Prospective country evaluations established country platforms that supported dynamic, continuous monitoring and evaluation, learning and problem-solving.
 They aimed to: